Albrecht Dieterich: Academic background

-He studied at the Universities of Leipzig and Bonn, where at the latter he was a student of Hermann Usener (1834-1905), who in 1899 became Dieterich's father-in-law.
+He studied at the Universities of Leipzig and Bonn.
+At Leipzig he studied with professors Georg Curtius, Otto Crusius and Otto Ribbeck.
+At Bonn he studied with Franz Bücheler, Reinhard Kekulé von Stradonitz and Hermann Usener (1834–1905).
+Usener in 1899 became Dieterich's father-in-law.
 In 1888 he earned his doctorate, and three years later received his habilitation in Marburg with a dissertation on Orphism.
-Afterwards he traveled to Italy and Greece for research purposes.
+He had come to Marburg on the insistence of Georg Wissowa and even contributed the entry on Aeschylus in the Pauly-Wissowa Realencyclopädie der classischen Altertumswissenschaft.
+For his Staatsexamen, he chose the theme 'What do we know about Plato's theism or pantheism?'.
+Afterwards he traveled to Italy and Greece for research purposes during the years 1892-1895.

-In 1895 he returned to Marburg as an associate professor, and two years later succeeded Eduard Schwartz (1858-1940) as chair of classical philology at the University of Giessen.
-In 1903 he was a full professor at the University of Heidelberg.
+In 1895 he returned to Marburg as an associate professor, and two years later succeeded Eduard Schwartz (1858–1940) as chair of classical philology at the University of Giessen.
+From 1903 till his death in 1908, he was a full professor at the University of Heidelberg.
+He was working on his magnum opis, the Geschichte des Untergangs der antiken Religion, a detailed critical study of classical religion, but was unable to complete it.

+In 1903, he co-founded the study group Eranos with a fellow Marburg student, Gustav Adolf Deissmann.
+The two, along with Wissowa and Wilhelm Schulze, were part of a daily Tischrunde 'von glücklischter Zusammensetzung', an informal learned society of Classics scholars.

+He died at Heidelberg from cerebral apoplexy.

+Ideas

+Dieterich was notable for identifying the origin & use of manuum vellatio.
+He notes that the ritual was originally Persian, brought to the West by Alexander the Great, interwoven into the worship of Isis and then seeped into the Roman sphere of influence.
+Dieterich cites the works of Constantine VII Porphyrogenitus, which noted the ritual being used from Diocletian's time till the Byzantine period.

+Dieterich also noted parallels between the myths of the Pythian Dragon, the birth of Apollo to Leto and the Woman of the Apocalypse.

 Works

 Much of Dieterich's work involved research of traditional beliefs, mythology and religion of the Greco-Roman world.
-He was the author of an influential work titled "Abraxas: Studien zur Religionsgeschichte des spätern Altertums", a study based on a magical papyri that was housed at the Leyden Museum.
-In 1903 he published "Eine Mithrasliturgie", in which he proposes that lines 475 – 834 of the Paris Magical Papyrus contained the official liturgy of the Mithras Cult.
+He was the author of an influential work titled "Abraxas: Studien zur Religionsgeschichte des spätern Altertums", a study based on a magical papyri that was housed at the Lateran Museum.
+In 1903 he published "Eine Mithrasliturgie", in which he proposed that lines 475 – 834 of the Paris Magical Papyrus contained the official liturgy of the Mithras Cult.
 His theory was met with skepticism and criticized by several scholars in regards to the Mithraic origin of the liturgy.
+He participated in a long standing debate with Franz Cumont over his Mithraic interpretation of the papyrus.
 Other significant works by Dieterich include: